Education guide - Mental health services - supporting Indigenous health

 GPs must provide a referral to the allied mental health professional before their first consultation with the patient.
 Similar information to GP referral requirements should be included in the referral, including a copy of the patient's GPMHTP and the patient's agreement.
 There are no specific referral forms.

-It’s recommended that the allied mental health professional keep the referral for 24 months from the date the service was rendered, for Medicare auditing purposes.
+It’s recommended that the allied mental health professional keep the referral for 24 months from the date the service was rendered.

 Allied mental health professional reporting